ratt-ru/dask-ms/docs/tutorial/writes.rst

 .. note::

-    It is possible to pass "ALL" to the column argument to specify that all arrays should be written to the table.
-In general it is advisable to explicitly specify which columns to write in order to avoid accidentally overwriting data or or performing unnecessary writes.
+    "ALL" can be supplied to the column argument to specify that all arrays should be written to the table.
+However, it is advisable to explicitly specify which columns to write to avoid accidentally overwriting data or or performing unnecessary writes.